joy21fs/frontend-mentor-space-tourism/README.md

   **- the background should have an opacity not equal to 1 (somehow transparent)
-  - setting the blurring effect by backdrop-filter: blur(value);**
+  - setting the blurring effect by backdrop-filter: blur(value);** (need to use the -webkit- prefix for safari browser support)

 - Animations (using CSS Transitions)
   - **transition: <property> <duration> <timing-function> <delay>;**